JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 $14.95

-Click pdf to read sample chapter.
+Click to read sample

 Ave and her best friend Katie lived for many years as nuns in a convent in Nimbschen.
 But one day the two women and several other nuns decided they must flee the convent for the city of Wittenberg so that they could worship the Lord in a way pleasing to him.

-Now almost three decades later, Ave has received a letter that Katie has died.
-Determined to share her friend’s faith, Ave begins to relay her memories of Katie and share the letters she has kept for all these years.
+Now, in a novel set almost three decades later, Ave has received news that Katie has died.
+Determined to share her friend’s story, Ave begins to relay her memories of Katie and share the letters she has kept for all these years.
+Her desire is only that we learn what her friend Katie came to learn over fifty-three years on this earth: trust in the Lord, who strengthens the hearts of all who hope in him (Psalm 31:24).

-Ave desires that we learn what her friend Katie came to learn over fifty-three years on this earth: trust in the Lord.
-He strengthens the hearts of all who hope in him (Psalm 31:24).
+Now, in a novel set almost three decades later, Ave has received news that Katie has died.
+Determined to share her friend’s story, Ave begins to relay her memories of Katie and share the letters she has kept for all these years.
+Her desire is only that we learn what her friend Katie came to learn over fifty-three years on this earth: trust in the Lord, who strengthens the hearts of all who hope in him (Psalm 31:24).

 • 208 pages